saidelghamri/widget/README.md

 1. dwonload the project.
 2. open index.html file in your browser.
 3. Opss I forgot for last 3 step...
 ENJOY! ;)

-Little explain for installation If the icons do not appear check your connection because i used online library icons link in the project

 # Platform Used
 * HTML5